ClimbsRocks/nlpSentiment/README.md

 ### Performance of Different Corpora- Training
-The models were all able to pick up on the trends in their own training corpus rather nicely:
+The models were all able to pick up on the trends in their own training corpus rather nicely.

 STS Training Corpus: 76.6%
 Movie Reviews Corpus: 78.9%